kirbyfrugia/appleii-bluetooth-joystick/README.md

 Notes:
 * My ESP32 had different pin numbers than the drawing shows, so just make sure the right GPIO/IO lines are used rather than paying attention to the pin numbers listed.
 * I also sprinkled some 0.1 µF ceramic capacitors (104s) along the power rails (VCC to GND).
+These aren't shown in the drawing.
 * The Apple II calls for 470ohm resistors on the buttons.
 On my Laser 128, that kept me borderline on button presses.
 I DON'T RECOMMEND IT BECAUSE THE SPEC CALLS FOR 470 ohms and I'm paranoid.
 But if the buttons aren't triggering you could try a lower value resistor.
 Do this at your own risk.

 # Next steps / Possible problems